Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Pro Tip

 The Fabulous Find Resale Boutique in Kittery Maine.
+Best New England antique stores and vintage markets.

-Stop in at Stonewall Kitchen, a southern Maine destination just before you land at your next stop on your southern Maine thrifting adventure.
+Stop in at Stonewall Kitchen, a southern Maine destination just before you land at your next stop on your southern Maine antiquing adventure.
 Learn more in this Behind the Scenes at Stonewall Kitchen in York Maine post.

 While it might appear upscale at first glance, the range of vendors means there’s something for every price point.
-One of my favorite second-floor vendors is known for stocking tons of affordable ironstone—it’s one of my best-kept sources for building a collection.
+One of my favorite second-floor vendors is known for stocking tons of affordable ironstone, it’s one of my best-kept sources for building a collection.
 If you’re antiquing along Route 1’s “Antique Alley,” this is a must-stop spot.
 Open daily from 10 AM to 5 PM.
 Get Directions

 York Antiques Gallery in Southern Maine.
+Best New England antique stores and vintage markets.

 Wiscasset antique mall in Wiscasset, Maine.